abdullahkavakli/OnRails/README.md

 # Rails Blog

-This is the source code repository for my Rails Blog.
+This is the source code repository for my OnRails blog(Ruby on Rails is used).

 Before all you need to install imagemagick from here(you can follow this tutorial https://www.youtube.com/watch?v=JP1eJD_-r3g): https://www.imagemagick.org/script/download.php#windows